25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Airport Beach is so named for the Kaanapali Airport, which was located on this beach until 1986.
-The airline, Royal Hawaiian Air Service, made sure that traveling with them was a lot of fun.
-The pilots used to narrate all their inter-island flights and, according to Mark Vieth’s article in the Lahaina News, “a passenger could take a dog on a flight if the rest of the group agreed and the dog didn’t have fleas.”
+The airline, Royal Hawaiian Air Service, made certain that traveling with them was a lot of fun.
+The pilots would narrate all inter-island flights and, according to Mark Vieth’s article in the Lahaina News, “a passenger could take a dog on a flight if the rest of the group agreed and the dog didn’t have fleas.”

-Nowadays, the Airport Beach pavilion marks the site of the old airport terminal, and the snorkeling off the beach is exceptional!
-The reef just offshore is part of the Kahekili Herbivore Fisheries Management Area, a partially protected underwater space since 2009.
-Certain types of algae-eating fish cannot be taken in this spot, and the reef has enjoyed improved health because of it.
-You will love swimming through this thriving ecosystem!
+Nowadays, the Airport Beach pavilion marks the site of the old airport terminal, and the snorkeling off the beach here is exceptional!
+The reef just offshore is part of the Kahekili Herbivore Fisheries Management Area, a partially protected underwater environment since 2009.
+Certain types of algae-eating fish cannot be harvested in this spot, and the reef has enjoyed improved health because of it.
+You'll love swimming through this thriving ecosystem!

-Underwater, you are sure to see black triggerfish, humuhumunukunukuapua’a, unicornfish, and yellow tang.
-This is also great habitat for bluefin trevally, goatfish, and eels!
-The coral reef here extends in all directions, and you’ll find it almost as soon as you get into the water.
+Underwater, you are sure to spot black triggerfish, humuhumunukunukuapua’a, unicornfish, and yellow tang.
+This is also a thriving habitat for bluefin trevally, goatfish, and eels!
+The coral reef here extends in all directions, making it easy to find from the shore.
 Study up on what fish you can expect to encounter on your snorkeling adventure with our Hawaii Fish Guide.

-You can enter anywhere the sloping beach sand continues into the water.
-Look for a light turquoise color, and walk in there.
-(The dark color you see below the surface is coral reef, and very fragile.)
-The best thing to do is find a sandy spot, walk in, and then float on your back while you get your gear ready.
+Enter the ocean from anywhere the sloping beach as the sand continues well into the water.
+Expert tip: look for a light turquoise color, and walk in there 🙂 (The dark color you see below the surface is coral reef, and very fragile.)
+The best thing to do is find a sandy area to walk into the water, then float on your back while you get your gear on.
 That way, you’re comfortable, and so is the habitat you’ll be exploring!

 Kahekili - Airport Beach Snorkel Rentals